How to Explore Careers

 Informational Interviewing Road trip Nation! check out how other's are researching and discovering their career path!

 To set-up an Informational Interview call the business professional to schedule an appointment.
-Ideally, you will ask for 30 - 45 minutes for the interview.
-Attend these sessions as if you were the one being interviewed.
-Dress appropriately because you could be meeting your future employer!
+Introduce yourself as an A-B Tech student and ask for a 30-minute interview.
+Attend these sessions as if you were the one being interviewed - dress appropriately!